Your Pet, Our Passion.

 Provide cat trees, platforms and a variety of toys, ideally some that will dispense food, to fulfil their desire without biting, grabbing or jumping on humans.

 If your cat does attempt to leap on you or hurt you, move slowly, stay quiet and disengage calmly.
 Fast movements, shouting or physical contact with the cat will only make matters worse.
-Avoid giving your cat access to people who can’t respond in this way, for example very elderly visitors or small children.
+Avoid giving your cat access to people who can’t respond in this way or who can be seriously hurt, for example very elderly visitors or small children.

 How will I know if my cat is about to bite me?